RaviTejaJp/Python/Day1_Readme.md

 ## Useful Basic Commands of Git
 ---
 In this we will learn few basic git commands that will come in handy when you want to interact with github or git.

+- git clone
+- git add
+- git commit
+- git push
+- git checkout

 ```
 git clone <repo link>